Heading

 Else

-' No starting selection, so do something else ...
+' Some content is selected, so do something else important (optional) ...

 End If